protomagicalgirl/protomagicalgirl.github.io/vgaudio/nintendium/index.md

 Like the Game Boy, the SNES is capable of taking additional audio from the cartridge, but this time in stereo[^caitsith2].
 These audio pins are used for most of the SNES’ add-ons, including the Super Game Boy, an attachment that allows playing Game Boy games through the SNES on a television, and the BS Satellaview, an internet-connected extension that allowed games and special content to be distributed periodically a la television programming.
 Cartridge audio in likely would have been used for the never-released SNES CD, one of Ken Kutaragi’s less successful projects.

-My song choice to represent the SNES in the Super Mario franchise is “Overworld” from Super Mario World, composed by Koji Kondo.
-This song uses a variety of unique sounds, including a steel drum similar to the one used in Super Mario Bros.
-3, and demonstrates Koji Kondo’s vision of the Mario sound.
+My song choice to represent the SNES in the *Super Mario* franchise is “Overworld” from *Super Mario World*, composed by Koji Kondo.
+This song uses a variety of unique sounds, including a steel drum similar to the one used in *Super Mario Bros.
+3*, and demonstrates Koji Kondo’s vision of the "Mario sound."

 <audio
 	controls